Our Story

 -

-Volunteer monitoring and field support
+Volunteer coordination and field monitoring

 -

-Medical equipment and mobility aids for elderly and disabled refugees
+Distribution of medical and mobility aids for elderly and disabled refugees

 -